Family of man shot and killed by Liberty Hill police in January file lawsuit

 Robert Ranco is representing the Lieber family.
-During a virtual press conference on Wednesday, Ranco shared they would be filing a federal lawsuit in the Western District of Texas against Liberty Hill police officer Esteban Gomez-Sanchez.
-Gomez-Sanchez is identified as the officer who shot Jackson.
+During a virtual press conference on Wednesday, Ranco shared the family will be filing a federal lawsuit in the Western District of Texas against Liberty Hill police officer Esteban Gomez-Sanchez.
+Gomez-Sanchez is identified as the officer who shot Jackson Lieber.

 The complaint, provided to KVUE by Ranco, states: